Applying to the Graduate Program in Religious Studies

 5. intellectual alignment with faculty and resources at the University of Pennsylvania.

 All applications must be submitted online through the School of Arts and Science's online application portal.
-For additional information, please see the Grad Division’s policies and procedures
+For additional information, please see the Grad Division’s policies and procedures.
+We will begin reviewing applications on December 15.
+All aspects of the application, including letters of recommendation, should be submitted by this time.

-Applicants will be asked to submit the following documents via the online application portal:
+Applicants must submit the following documents via the online application portal:

 • An academic curriculum vitae summarizing your academic background.

-• writing sample of academic prose (such as a term paper or standalone excerpt of a larger text) of 15-30 double-spaced pages.
+• writing sample of academic prose (such as a term paper or standalone excerpt of a larger text, such as an MA thesis) of 15–30 double-spaced pages.

 • Academic transcript(s) from all previous academic work undertaken.
 (Screenshots or PDFs of unofficial transcripts may be submitted at the application stage.
 Official transcripts will be requested if you are offered and accept admission to the program.)

-• Applicants will also be prompted to provide contact details for 3-5 letters of recommendation from individuals who can speak to your academic background and aptitudes.
+• Applicants will also be prompted to provide contact details for 3-5 letters of recommendation from individuals who can speak to their academic background and aptitude.
+Typically, these will be letters from professors with whom applicants have studied, but in rare cases they may be from employers or other mentors.

 • TOEFL: Competitive applicants tend to have a composite score of 100 or above with demonstrated consistency across the four sections of the exam (reading, listening, speaking, and writing).